Metropolitan State University offers two distinct programs leading to the Master of Science in Nursing (MSN):

-To earn the MSN degree, students must successfully complete the core and supporting course requirements, the specific track requirements, and the End of Program presentation.
+To earn the MSN degree, students must successfully complete the core and supporting course requirements, the specific track requirements.
 To earn a post-master's graduate certificate, students must successfully complete the specialty course requirements and the individualized plan of study.
 Curricular requirements for each track are linked below.

 - Leadership and Management (LMN)

 - Post-baccalaureate Wound, Ostomy, Continence Certification (WOC)

 A 3.00 cumulative GPA calculated from all course work and evaluation of all transcripts (undergraduate and graduate) is the minimal requirement for full admission to the BSN to MSN program at Metropolitan State University.
 Admission is competitive and the faculty committee decision is based on cumulative GPA, evaluation of applicant essay, and references.
 All application requirements must be met for consideration.
 An interview with member(s) of the School of Nursing Admissions Retention Committee may be required for qualified applicants according to established admissions committee procedures.